jsenv/core/docs/cdn/readme.md

 # Using ressources from CDN

 This documentation explains what happens if you use ressources from a CDN.
-Let's start with the following HTML file loading the roboto font from google CDNs.
+For example in the following HTML roboto font is loaded from google CDNs.

 ```html
 <!DOCTYPE html>